-CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB cable.
-If the unit has turned on during this time, shut it down and then turn it back on again, manually restarting the system.
-Once it has fully restarted, plug it back in to complete charging.
-After about 60 minutes of charging, disconnect the Nest Thermostat and reattach it to its base.
+If the thermostat has turned on during this time, power it off and then turn it back on again, manually restarting the thermostat.
+Once it has completely restarted, plug it back in to reach full charge.
+After another 60 minutes of charging, disconnect the Nest Thermostat and reconnect it to its base.

-Finally, do not let this incident panic you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is actually saving money for you every day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
+Finally, do not let this issue panic you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is actually saving money for you every day.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.